ElektraInitiative/libelektra/doc/api_review/core/keyDel.md

 - [x] Function is easily extensible, e.g., with flags
 - [ ] Documentation does not impose limits, that would hinder further extensions
-       - [ ] TBD cannot change behaviour of referenced keys
+       - [ ] TBD cannot change behavior of referenced keys

 ### Tests